 1. Can I use other citrus fruits instead of yuzu?

-2. How long do these pickles last?
+2. How long will the yuzu daikon last?